Kindly contact our office to request a downloadable copy of our second Annual Report at email@example.com

 Claire assists in accomplishing our financial objectives, developing financial strategies and monitoring our financial health.

-Mercy oversees front desk operations of NGLHRC and is the face of our office.
-She also assists with running our social media platforms and managing external communication.
+Win oversees front desk operations of NGLHRC and is the face of our office.
+She also handle our social media platforms and manages external communications and media relation.

-Kari is helping strengthen NGLHRC's internal operations, providing staff support and assisting in the implementation of our institutional growth plan.
+Annemarie is responsible for helping to strengthen the NGLHRC internal operations, providing support to staff and assisting in the implementation of our strategic plan.